 and discussing the themes of the STP, as we felt it really important to include the public and patient voice early on in the process.
 Now that our plan is published, we want to continue on this journey with you.

 What are you doing to engage with the public?

 Healthwatch Staffordshire and Healthwatch Stoke-on-Trent hosted ten events across the area throughout November and December.
 The purpose of these events was to allow patients and the public to come and ask questions and be involved in critical discussions about the future of health and social care provision in the area.
 Following these events and the publication of the plan, we will be in regular contact with the public and patients, as well as with clinicians, about the progress we want to make, involving them in discussions and asking for feedback.
 Regular conversations have also been held with existing patient participation groups and we have been working closely with the community and voluntary sector to take information out to existing community groups and forums.
 These will continue throughout the programme.
 To try and reach as many people as possible, and in particular those who may not be able or willing to engage through traditional methods, we are also working with Healthwatch to recruit volunteers to facilitate conversations with the wider public.
 These ‘Ambassadors’ are provided with information and resources to conduct their own conversations with groups they already attend and feedback any views, comments and suggestions to the programme.
 Should there be any major changes to service provisions, we will conduct formal consultation with the public.

 When will consultations happen?

-We anticipate that any consultation periods would start in the summer of 2017, although the timing will evolve as we work through the plans in more detail.
+We anticipate that any consultation periods would start in 2019, although the timing will evolve as we work through the plans in more detail.
 We will work in partnership with our valued staff, including doctors, nurses and therapists, as well as with patients, the public and local councils to understand the priorities for change and the best way to go about meaningful engagement and consultation.